Cyprus - Country Commercial Guide

 Banking Systems

-The banking sector has made significant progress since the 2013 financial crisis resulted in a “haircut” to uninsured deposits, followed by numerous bankruptcies and consolidation.
-The island’s two largest banks – Bank of Cyprus and Hellenic – are now adequately capitalized and have returned to profitability.
-However, the profitability of the banking sector as a whole is challenged by low interest margins, a high level of liquidity, and a still-elevated volume of Non-Performing Loans (NPSs).
-NPLs in Cyprus are the second highest in the EU at 11.7 percent of total loans at the end of January 2022, compared to 17.7 percent a year earlier, albeit considerably lower than in 2014, when they reached 47.8 percent.
-Banks continue striving to reduce NPLs further, either by selling off portfolios of NPLs or using recently amended insolvency and foreclosure frameworks.
-The economic impacts of the COVID-19 pandemic and political pressure to protect citizens under the current extraordinary circumstances makes reducing NPLs difficult.
+The banking sector has made significant progress since the 2013 financial crisis resulted in a “haircut” to uninsured deposits, followed by numerous bankruptcies and consolidations.
+The island’s two largest banks – Bank of Cyprus and Hellenic – have returned to profitability, and the local banking sector overall has satisfactory liquidity and capital adequacy.
+Non-Performing Loans (NPLs) in Cyprus, however, remain the highest in the EU at 9.0 percent of total loans at the end of April 2023, compared to 11.4 percent a year earlier.
+This is considerably lower than in 2014, when NPLs reached 47.8 percent.
+Banks are striving to reduce their NPLs further, by selling off NPL portfolios to credit-acquiring companies or foreclosing.
 Aggregate banking sector data is available here.
-Standard banking services in the ROC compare well with other European countries and the United States.
-The Central Bank of Cyprus supervises private banks and requires them to meet Bank for International Settlements (BIS) standards as well as corresponding directives by the European Union.
-Bank financial statements are in compliance with international standards and audited by internationally recognized auditors.
-Since 2001, a deposit insurance scheme has been in operation, under the Banking Law of 1997.
-Regulations passed in the summer of 2009 raised the guaranteed amount under this scheme from EUR 20,000 to EUR 100,000 per depositor.
+Standard banking services in the ROC are comparable to those in other European countries and the United States.
+The Central Bank of Cyprus supervises private banks and requires them to meet Bank for International Settlements (BIS) standards as well as corresponding directives of the European Union.
+Bank financial statements comply with international standards and are audited by internationally recognized auditors.
+Bank deposits are guaranteed up to EUR 100,000 per depositor/per bank under a deposit insurance system.

 Foreign Exchange Controls